 Painting a room is arguably the fastest way to completely revive it.
 You can change the whole character of a room and modernise it within a day or two.
-Take a look at our painting tips as told by an expert Kevin Coghlan, here.
+Take a look at our painting tips as told by an expert Kevin Coghlan.

 Let There be Light

 Light fixtures are often the first give away of a house’s age.
 Replacing old fixtures will instantly modernise any room.
 Alternatively, switch your lampshades to modern steel or glass lanterns, spherical pendants or industrial lamps for a contemporary feel.
-Read our expert tips here on maximising the natural light in your home.
+Read our expert tips on how to maximise natural light in your home.

 A good way to make your home look sleek and contemporary is to hide unsightly, tangled wires.
 These can be hidden with cable sleeves or cable ties that can be purchased in any DIY store or online.
 TV, stereo, broadband wires can be tidied up by neatly arranging them in a box under nearby.